intelligent-agent/redeem/docs/replicape.rst

 **Board extensions**

-Revision A4A introduced an extension header for adding more extruders.
-An extension board would then stack on top of the Replicape.
-No extension board has been made as of this writing, but the header is kept for future expansions.
-A total of 3 additional extruders should be possible in addition to three more fans.
-There is also the MOSI pin from the last serial to parallel converter to enable programming of microstepping etc. for the second board.
-Look at the schematic to determine the pin-out.
+Revision B does not have a dedicated extension header like the one that was introduced in rev A4A.
+There should still be possible to add an extension board on top of the current version that can add up to three more extruders.
+This is being developed.

 Hardware details
 ----------------